 I have always been a fan of whole milk for my lattes.
 Its rich and creamy texture adds a luxurious element to the drink, making each sip a truly indulgent experience.

-Nespresso offers a variety of Coffee pods with distinct flavor profiles.
-Latte is typically prepared with dark roast and high-intensity coffee pods because their bitterness pairs well with the creaminess of the milk.
+I always recommend using dark roast and high-intensity Nespresso pods for Latte because their bitterness pairs well with the creaminess of the milk.

 Best Vertuo line Pods for Latte

 Here are some of my favorite Nespresso Vertuo Pods or Latte and milk-based coffee drinks.